 "Guess you'll find out," Greg said.

 They headed inside, through the sliding door that opened into the kitchen.
 As Nolan and his brothers tossed off their shoes, their parents rounded up wallets and car keys.
 "We'll be back!" their mom said.

 "I love you!" she called over her shoulder as she and their dad moved through the doorway, into the dining room.

 Nolan didn't even look up.
 He was too busy flipping through footage.
 He didn't know.

 Twenty-one minutes left.
 Twenty-six until the news would interrupt their episode of The Big Bang Theory with an emergency broadcast.
 Twenty-six minutes until Nolan's world would fall apart.

 YOU ARE READING

-"Move over A Walk to Remember, and make way for one of the most heartwarming stories this side of Wattpad.
-It's so cute, I could cry (again)." - Grace @ HQ After tragedy strikes, Nolan loses all faith and never expects to love, let alone smile again...
+[This story is free as of February 10, 2021] "Move over A Walk to Remember, and make way for one of the most heartwarming stories this side of Wattpad.
+It's so cute, I could cry (again)." - Grace @ HQ After tragedy strikes, Nolan loses all faith and...